shelldan/readme-generator/Develop/README.md

 6

 ## License
-* The application is covered under GPL
+    * The application is covered under MIT

 ## Question
 * Click [here](https://github.com/shelldan) to go to my Github Repositories